haaker1/mockito/report.md

 ## Complexity

+The complexity measurement tool lizard was run on the code base to identify four large functions.
+The cyclomatic complexity of these functions was also counted by hand.

+These four large functions were:
+* wrap (in the ConstructorShortcut class in MockMethodAdvice), with NLOC = 234 and CC = 27.
+Manual count CC = 27.
+* mockClass (in SubclassBytecodeGenerator) with NLOC = 149 and CC = 34.
+Manual count CC = 34.
+The purpose of the function is to create a mock class.
+* adjustModuleGraph (in ModuleSystemFound class in ModuleHandler) with NLOC = 123 and CC = 13.
+Manual count CC = 13 if not counting throws, otherwise 10.
+* InlineDelegateByteBuddyMockMaker (constructor for class with identical name) with NLOC = 119 and CC = 24.
+Manual count CC = 15 if not counting throws, otherwise 13.
+This function is a constructor for the class with the same name, which is used to mock final types and methods and avoid creating a sub-class when mocking.

 1. What are your results for five complex functions?
    * Did all methods (tools vs. manual count) get the same result?
    * Are the results clear?
 2. Are the functions just complex, or also long?

+Both long and complex, however there are some other functions that are complex but not as long (CC=23 and NLOC=48, CC=21 and NLOC=25).

 3. What is the purpose of the functions?
 4. Are exceptions taken into account in the given measurements?

+Exceptions are not taken into account in the measurements for the tools, but are shown for manually calculated measurements.
+There, exceptions are thought of as an exit point, which lowers the CC.
 5. Is the documentation clear w.r.t. all the possible outcomes?

+The documentation is lacking for all of the functions...

 ## Refactoring